Stay in One of North America's Oldest Settlements

-The Bailey House occupies a direct waterfront estate with a four-century legacy.
+Stay in the original capital of Acadia and Nova Scotia, on a waterfront estate connected to more than four centuries of North American history.
 While the current residence has stood since circa 1817, the land was originally the private domain of the Seigneurs of Port-Royal, serving as an exclusive sanctuary on the Annapolis Basin.

 We cater to those who value an established pedigree and unhurried elegance.
 From the historic architecture to the gardens at the water’s edge, the experience is one of quiet discretion.

 Established in 1817 upon 17th-century foundations, the Bailey House is a rare example of Georgian architectural purity.
-Positioned at the edge of the Annapolis Basin, the estate serves as a four-century sanctuary and an exclusive enclave for adult guests—continuing a tradition of hospitality that has welcomed discerning travellers since 1832.
+Positioned at the edge of the Annapolis Basin, the estate serves as a four-century sanctuary and an exclusive enclave for adult guests—continuing a tradition of hospitality that has welcomed discerning travellers since as early as 1826.

 Privacy, authenticity, and a legacy defined by the tides.